 Tricky bit #2:

-Some other verbs can take either “-ing” and “to,” but the meaning changes.
+Some other verbs can take either “-ing” or “to,” but the meaning changes.

 Let’s look at these verbs one by one.